 Shopping ads allow prospects to find the exact product that they are looking for.
 Shopping ads become available when you link your Google AdWords account to your Merchant Center account.
 Once this is completed you will be able to display your eCommerce products directly to prospective buyers through Google Shopping ads.

 That depends on your product profit margin, your customer acquisition strategy, and marketing data.
 The real goal is to determine the cost of acquiring a sales conversion of your products and understanding your numbers.
-Theses are three critical elements that assist in determining your decision:
+These are the three critical elements that assist in determining your decision:

 The most common factors to determine the Max PPC bid include the product margin, cost per customer acquisition, and keyword competitiveness.
 However, there can be other factors that are equally important depending on the product/services, industry, and advertising platform.
 If you're uncertain contacts us to speak with a specialist.